euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 will yield the area of the pixel segment.
 Now, the contributions to the histograms are calculated using these areas.
-The difficult part here was the definition of the limits of each of the integrals in a way that wouldn’t hinder the performance by adding many conditionals.
+The difficult part here was the definition of the limits of each of the integrals in a way that would not hinder the performance by adding many conditionals.

 Discussion on the statistics
 ----------------------------